ernestmumo/acs455HCIproject/TradeFlow.md

     - A Middle Eastern user sees **Teal/Blue** for +5% (avoiding religious connotations of Green if necessary, or simply adhering to local preference).

 **Research Context**:
 - *“Cross-cultural design in HCI focuses on understanding how cultural values, beliefs, and behaviors influence user interaction...
-Ignoring cultural differences can lead to product failure.”* [Vertex AI Search Summary]
+Ignoring cultural differences can lead to product failure.”*
-- *“Localization... goes beyond translation to make a product feel natural to the target audience.”* [Vertex AI Search Summary]
+- *“Localization... goes beyond translation to make a product feel natural to the target audience.”*

 ### B. Dual Coding & Accessibility
 To support users with Color Vision Deficiency (CVD) and to reduce cognitive load, TradeFlow implements **Dual Coding Theory**.